tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ### 3. Students Do: Build a Basic Contract (15 min)

-In this exercise Students will use their data type cheat sheet to build a basic contract that stores simple variables that represent a rewards/bank account balance.
+In this exercise, students will use their data type cheat sheet to build a basic contract that stores simple variables that represent a rewards/bank account balance.

-Explain to the class that by the end of today, we will have build a simple joint savings account, and that tomorrow, we will add special features like a timelock based on a threshold.
+Explain to the class that by the end of today, we will have to build a simple joint savings account, and that tomorrow, we will add special features like a timelock based on a threshold.

 **Instructions:**